MeanyLodge/History/Water.md

 Cleaned the dam prefilter.
 [Michael Moreland](/Person/Michael-Moreland) and Lucas Simerson climbed into the reservoir with 5 gallon buckets and scooped out 10 gallons of sediment.
 A further flushing was made by opening the valve in Kirkland Park and stirring up the sediment while water was flowing through.

+#### 2023

+The [WA Dept. Of Health](https://doh.wa.gov/) has upgraded us from a Group B to a [Group A TNC](https://doh.wa.gov/community-and-environment/drinking-water/water-system-assistance/tnc-water-systems) water facility.
+In practical terms, the significant changes are:

+    from reporting to our local AHJ (Kittitas County) to reporting directly to the WA DOH.

+    from: testing nitrates every 3 years
+    to: testing annually

+    from: testing coliform in Jan & March
+    to: testing in Jan, Feb, Mar, Jun, Jul, Aug, Oct, Dec

+We must collect water samples and deliver them directly to a testing lab.

+The state publishes a [complete list of all the testing labs](https://apps.ecology.wa.gov/laboratorysearch/SearchLabName.aspx) in the state.
+One of them is the [Seattle-King Co Dept of Public Health Lab](https://apps.ecology.wa.gov/laboratorysearch/SearchLabName.aspx?CompanyID=503) which accepts commercial / public samples in the basement of Harborview hospital.
+They can do our coliform testing for $25.

+For Nitrate testing in Seattle, there a couple options including [Fremont Analytical](https://www.fremontanalytical.com/).

 [hw]: /History/Walt "Meany History, by Walt Little"
 [ma78]: /Mountaineer-Annual#1978